 They can be added as a pixel design, perhaps add it to a layer, or it can be added as a vector layer and the vector layer offers more flexibility as you can re-size the design, you can rotate it, add other transforms, combine it with other shapes and much more.
 It can also be added as a path.
 As a shape, you can add effects via the filter menu as well as layer styles such as drop shadows to the shape.
 You can add them as a pixel but they are then added to a layer or the background and cannot be easily be modified other than adding effects etc

 As a pixel, you can then warp and distort as well as add filter effects etc such as blurs

-You can change the number of points via the top bar but that is only used when you create a new shape in Photoshop, if you want to interactively modify the number of points, star radius etc then you will need to use the properties panel found in the window menu.
+You can change the number of points via the top bar but that is only used when you create a new artwork, if you want to interactively modify the number of points, radius etc then you will need to use the properties panel found in the window menu.

-They can added as a vector shape layer can be combined via the layer menu and using the combine shape commands such as unite etc and literally millions of different stars can be added.
+They can added as a vector layer can be combined via the layer menu and using the combine commands such as unite etc and literally millions of different designs can be added.

 You can create a design hollowed out design using subtract front shape command.
 Create your first shape as a vector layer.
 Hold down the alt / option key and drag the design and duplicate it.
 Re-size the vector and make it smaller via the bounding box.
 Use the alignment tools to align center and middle.
 Go to the layer menu and combine shapes and subtract front shape.